 These government-backed mortgages have more flexible and forgiving requirements than other loan types.
 Significant benefits like $0 down payment and no mortgage insurance open the doors of homeownership to scores of veterans and service members who might otherwise be left out.

-In fact, the VA backed an all-time record 630,000 loans last year.
-Still, not everyone who’s eligible for a VA loan will ultimately secure one.
+VA loan use has soared over the last decade, with VA purchase loans increasing in Fiscal Year 2019 for the eighth year in a row.
+Still, not everyone who is eligible for a VA loan will ultimately secure one.
 There are a host of reasons why, from credit scores and steady income to the property and your plans for it.

 Understanding some basics about the VA loan process and what lenders are looking for can make a tremendous difference for prospective homebuyers.